 Not only risk assessments but also training and workshops are conducted to identify products and contracts where it is especially important that the products comply with the quality and functional requirements necessary in extremely demanding environments – for example, marine infrastructure, marine hoses for oil and gas, healthcare & medical, and aerospace.
 Contracts and processes concerning production and project management are also subjected to legal review and risk assessment. |

-Inadequate and inappropriate agreements |
+| Contractual risks – Inadequate and inappropriate agreements |

 Examination of agreements |

 Not only comprehensive training, but also internal and external legal reviews of contract issues and evaluation of contracts in prioritized areas.
-In 2022, AI-based tools began to be used to review and assess risks in agreements. |
+There are internal rules and principles in place governing the level of exposure that is acceptable together with an escalation procedure for any deviations.
+AI-based tools, together with specifically developed review principles, are used to review and assess contractual risks in certain industrial segments. |

-Review of the sites’ local environment and focus on hazardous materials and chemicals |
+| Environmental pollution risks | Review of the sites’ local environment and focus on hazardous materials and chemicals |

-Environmental risks are identified in conjunction with all new construction and all acquisitions, with a focus on chemicals management, rainwater and the risk of floods.
+Environmental risks are identified in conjunction with all new construction and all acquisitions, with a focus on chemicals management, emissions to air, rainwater and the risk of floods.
 Sites that are susceptible to risk are routinely monitored.
-The Global Chemical Task Force leads the work to phase out and replace substances that are considered harmful and actively monitors developments in materials and chemicals legislation, refer to page 38.
-In addition, there is ISO 14001 multi-site certification, which results in increased standardized analysis and control. |
+The Global Chemical Task Force leads the work to phase out and replace substances that are considered harmful and actively |

-Risk of injury at sites | Protection of critical sites |
+| Site damage – Risk of damage to production and storage facilities | Protection of critical sites |

 External and internal analyses of the Group’s operations are carried out with regard to the most critical sites.
-Also a more in-depth mapping of natural disaster risks is made, with a particular focus on flooding and wind effects, including such risks that are related to climate change.
+Also a more in-depth mapping of natural disaster risks is made, with a particular focus on flooding and wind effects, including such physical risks that are related to climate change.
+During the year, this risk was assessed as being on a par with previous years.
+Sites that were constructed during the year have a high level of protection in accordance with the Group’s newly revised Greenfield and Project Directive.
+A control program has been underway for some time now based on systematic self-assessment, how units comply with the Group’s guidelines for property and business interruption risks, and follow-up with internal and external audits.
 There are guidelines for new construction and upgrades of risk-classified sites.
 The number of such sites upgraded to Highly Protected Risk (HPR) has increased over the past few years.
 One aim is to improve the lowest performing and most critical sites. |

-Risks | Focus | Management and main activities |
+| Risks | Focus | Management and main activities |

-Commercial failures | New product segments, major projects and acquisitions |
+| Commercial failures | New product segments, major projects and acquisitions |

-In conjunction with all acquisitions, there is a due diligence program covering the areas of finance, operations and legal.
+In conjunction with all acquisitions, there is a due diligence program covering the areas of finance, operations and legal, and an analysis of the company and its risks and opportunities is carried out using a well-established process.
 New products in selected segments such as healthcare & medical and aerospace are approved centrally before development work begins.
-For the past few years, there has been increased business support when establishing new product segments and for larger projects concerning liability risk management, legal risks and new establishments of operations. |
+For the past few years, there has been increased business support when establishing new product segments and for larger projects concerning liability risk management, legal risks and new establishments of operations.
+In addition, Trelleborg works to prevent risks of reduced sales as a result of a fall in demand for fossil-based products and materials.
+The Polymers for Tomorrow program served as central support and provides impetus in these activities. |

-Reduction of CO2emissions |
+| Reduction of CO2emissions |

 |

-Political risks | Geopolitics and sanctions |
+| Political risks | Geopolitics |

-Material shortages and delays |
+| Purchasing risks – supply chain disruptions | Material shortages and delays |

-There was greater focus on the supply chain in 2022 compared with previous years, as a result of disruptions to global deliveries and the impact of the Coronavirus pandemic and the war in Ukraine on supplies.
-The Group has well-established tools in place to ensure parallel supplies and evaluates and balances purchasing between local, or global, suppliers, which limits disruption. |
+The situation involving global supply disruptions and impacts on the supply chain was stable during the year, with very little impact from various regional conflicts.
+The Group has well-established tools in place to ensure parallel supplies and evaluates and balances purchasing between local, respective global suppliers, which limits disruption. |